 - Be predictable.
-Ride so that drivers can see you and predict your movements. - Be alert.
-Ride defensively and expect the unexpected. - If you plan to ride in traffic often, ask your dealer about traffic safety classes or a good book on bicycle traffic safety.
+Ride so that drivers can see you and predict your movements. - · Be alert.
+Ride defensively and expect the unexpected. - If you plan to ride in traffic often, ask your authorized retailer about traffic safety classes or a good book on bicycle traffic safety.

-F. Extreme, stunt or competition riding
+F. Extreme, Stunt or Competition Riding